EntilZha/spot-price-reporter/README.md

 ## Airflow Example

-Below is an example of an Airflow DAG to run this every hour
+Below is an example of an [Apache Airflow](http://airflow.incubator.apache.org) DAG to run this every hour

 ```python
 from airflow import DAG